PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 any non-zero owner or problem before source changes.
 Continue with sequential inference only, minimal conversion gates, coherent commit/push units, and no pull request.

+## Current-HEAD 49-model measured-quick gate: pre-exclusion record

+Commit `0e666234` was subsequently exercised with the fixed 49-model Tier 0-4 measured-quick profile.
+This was a strictly sequential `uv` run with a 45-second per-model ceiling and subprocess-tree SWAP monitoring.
+It completed all entries in 503.563 seconds with 42 passes, six preserved known non-passes, and one timeout.
+Every model recorded `peak_swap_kib=0`; no converter returned a nonzero exit status.
+All classifications and available numeric errors match the stable `f5a40947` result except HybridNets.
+LINEA, IAT-LLIE, and DEIM all passed with their established results.

+Before any follow-up change, the HybridNets issue is fixed in detail in `docs/baselines/flatbuffer_direct_quick_tier0_4_0e666234_result.json` and the quick-regression report.
+It timed out at 45.115 seconds after writing all three normal conversion artifacts.
+The float32 artifact is byte-identical to the prior successful diagnostic, whose maximum absolute error was `0.0002593994140625`, and SWAP remained zero.
+This is the model's second 45-second quick-ceiling timeout, so it is runtime variance rather than a semantic regression but is no longer reliably short.
+The next action is a profile-only exclusion with `repeated_quick_ceiling_timeout`, as required by the user timeout-exclusion policy.
+Do not modify converter source or rerun the model before applying that policy update.